Gary Sandy: Television

 Sandy's early TV career included appearances on several soap operas in the late 1960s and early 1970s.
 He made his professional acting debut in Another World in 1969.
 He also appeared in The Secret Storm, As The World Turns, and Somerset.

-Sandy made number of appearances as a guest on prime time shows including Medical Center, Barnaby Jones, CHiPs, and Starsky & Hutch as well as in a number of television movies.
+Sandy made number of appearances as a guest on primetime shows, including Medical Center, Barnaby Jones, CHiPs, and Starsky & Hutch, as well as in a number of television movies.

 Sandy's most notable role was as Andy Travis, the new program director at a struggling radio station on the CBS sitcom WKRP in Cincinnati.
 The idea for the show was based on the real experiences of several people, including creator Hugh Wilson, who had worked in the industry.

 Sandy lamented the impact of WKRP on his career and felt that the show had typecast him and limited his opportunities.
 He had ambitions of a movie career, which he had wanted mainly to have greater control over the scripts offered to him, that never materialized.
-He does not have any qualms about the role itself; he felt it was well-written and it had allowed him to break out of his previous typecasting as a soap opera villain.
+He does not have any qualms about the role itself; he felt it was well-written, and it had allowed him to break out of his previous typecasting as a soap opera villain.
 He also stated that he was proud of the fact that the role had inspired people to enter the profession of radio broadcasting in real life.

 After WKRP ended in 1982, Sandy declined several other permanent roles, feeling they were shallow and inferior characters.
 He continued to make guest appearances on The Young and The Restless, L.A.
-Law, Murder, She Wrote, Sabrina the Teenage Witch, Martial Law, and the 2004 Hallmark Channel television movie A Place Called Home among others.
+Law, Murder, She Wrote, Sabrina the Teenage Witch, Martial Law, and the 2004 Hallmark Channel television movie A Place Called Home, among others.

 In 2024, Sandy appeared in A Very Carillon Christmas, a 35-minute local television special set in Dayton, Ohio's Carillon Historical Park.
 The show won an Ohio Valley Regional Emmy Award.

-Movies
+Film

 Sandy has had roles in Some of My Best Friends Are...
 (1971), Hail to the Chief (1972), The Last of the Cowboys (1977), Troll (1986), and The Insider (1999).